Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### ADFS tenant not supported

-The ADFS Tenants are not supported via the Azure Account extension in VS Code currently.
+The ADFS tenants aren't currently supported via the Azure Account extension in VS Code.
 The supported clouds are:

 | Azure Cloud        | Cloud Authority Host               |